 Look out for this icon, we’ll display the guarantee period for all the devices.
 As with all electronics, the longer the guarantee period, the better.

 Here are our top six walkie-talkies, chosen independently by the team here at Gifted Geek.
 We think these products are great and strike the right balance between cost, features and robustness.

 Don’t forget; none of these walkie talkies needs a licence, they all have a limited range and power output which is determined by Ofcom, the UK’s communications regulator.

 eSynic Walkie Talkie

 If you’re heading out for a day in the great outdoors, then it’s best not to rely on mobile phones.
 Problems with battery or coverage can transform your mountain hike into a disaster.
-A classic walkie talkie, on the other hand, is designed exactly for this scenario, and is a great way of ensuring that you and your friends can stay in contact with each other.
+A classic walkie talkie, on the other hand, is designed exactly for this scenario and is a great way of ensuring that you and your friends can stay in contact with each other.

-The eSynic walkie talkie has a range of up to 5 kilometres, and is powered by a rechargeable li-ion battery.
+The eSynic walkie talkie has a range of up to 5 kilometres and is powered by a rechargeable li-ion battery.
 The long-life, 1500mah battery will warn you well in advance when it needs changing, so you won’t have any unpleasant surprises while out and about.
-There’s also a power-saving mode if you find yourself in a situation where you need to conserve the battery as long as possible.
+There’s also a power-saving mode if you find yourself in a situation where you need to conserve the battery for as long as possible.
 If your trip is going to extend past daylight hours, this walkie talkie comes with a handy LED light that functions as a torch once the sun goes down.